-In December 2019, just over a year after the legalization of adult-use cannabis, Canada will undergo a second wave of cannabis legalization.
+In December 2019, just over a year after the legalization of adult-use cannabis, Canada legalized the second wave of cannabis products.

-While Canadians were initially denied the right to enjoy tasty cannabis treats, the national market will soon see a wave of edible cannabis products and infused beverages.
-The most refreshing of these new product offerings will be cannabis beverages.
+While Canadians were initially denied the right to enjoy tasty cannabis treats, the national market now offers a plethora of edible cannabis products and infused beverages.
+The most refreshing of these infused products, cannabis-based beverages, offer a unique opportunity for product development.
 Cannabis companies and long-running beverage companies alike are seeing major opportunities in the cannabis beverage market.
-Soon there will be a “cannadrink” for just about every type of cannabis consumer to raise a glass to the next wave of legalization.
+While development is in its early stages, many expect there could be a “cannadrink” for just about every type of cannabis consumer in the near future.

 Cannabis beverages could cause major disruption for both the beverage industry and the cannabis market.
 Some of the biggest names in the beverage market have either shown interest or made concrete plans to get into cannabis in one form or another.
 Coca-Cola (NYSE:KO) is reportedly watching the CBD functional beverage market closely.
 Most of the major international brewers, like Constellation Brands (NYSE:STZ), AB InBev (NYSE:BUD) and Molson Coors (NYSE:TAP), have partnered with cannabis producers with plans for infused beers.
 Arizona Beverage Company has also partnered with a producer to develop infused versions of its iconic iced teas.